 Julia Simon of France swept to victory in the women's 15km individual biathlon race at the Milan Cortina Games on Wednesday, making up for a single miss on the shooting range with a powerful skiing performance on the track.

-"It's a lot of feelings when you are standing on the podium, you think about your doubts, your good moments, your bad moments, the people who helped you.
+"It's a lot of feelings when you are standing on the podium — you think about your doubts, your good moments, your bad moments, the people who helped you.
 I'm really proud of myself today," Simon said.

 "I knew I had good skis, and maybe this is why I made mistakes in the middle of the race.
 But I also think that, because of my mistakes, I was able to get a clean shot at the end," Jeanmonnot said.

 There was huge joy for Bulgaria as outsider Hristova shot flawlessly to claim their first biathlon medal since Irina Nikulchina's bronze in the 10km pursuit at Salt Lake City 2002.
-She finished at a time of 42 minutes 20 seconds.
+She finished at a time of 42 minutes, 20 seconds.

 “I'm very hyped about that.
 I tried not to think about the result.
 I tried to focus on my shooting, on my skiing, on my technique.
 I think that I managed to make the best I can do," Hristova said.

-Deedra Irwin finished seventh in this event at the 2022 Beijing Games, and at Milan Cortina it was Margie Freed who finished highest for Team USA in 21st place.
+Deedra Irwin finished 7th in this event at the 2022 Beijing Games, and at Milan Cortina it was Margie Freed who finished highest for Team USA in 21st place.
 The other Americans in the field were Lucinda Anderson and Joanne Reid.

 Allison Hageman contributed to this report.